 Reason behind the manifestation

-Differential diagnosis of Somatoform Disorders
+Differential Diagnosis of Somatic Symptom Disorders

 Therapy of Somatoform Disorders